Improving the Convergence Rates for the Kinetic Fokker-Planck Equation by Optimal Control: Introduction

 Let us also observe that the control enters into \eqref{eq:langevincontrol} into a bilinear structure with the state.
 We refer to \cite{BalS79} as one of the earliest papers which analyzed feedback control for bilinear abstract systems and to \cite{AnnB13} for early work on optimal control of the Fokker-Planck equation.

 The structure and a brief summary of the paper are as follows.
 In Section 2 we gather operator theoretic facts for $\mathcal{L}$ which will be relevant in later sections.
 Section 3 is devoted to the study of the controlled kinetic Fokker-Planck equation and the existence of solutions for the inhomogeneous equation.
-The structure in which the control enters to \eqref{eq:langevincontrol} does not allow to influence the evolution on the subspace which is generated by the invariant measure.
-Therefore this subspace is split off the state space in Section 4.
+Since the control which enters to \eqref{eq:langevincontrol} does not influence the subspace which is generated by the invariant measure, an appropriate orthogonal decomposition of the state space is introduced and incorporated into the control problem in Section 4.
 The optimal stabilization problem is formulated in Section 5.
 Existence to this problem is verified.
 This requires stabilizability results which go beyond the stability properties which the uncontrolled system already enjoys.
 They are obtained by means of the infinite-dimensional Hautus test for stabilizability.
 For the linearized optimal control problem existence of a solution to the associated Riccati equation is obtained.
 This allows to speed up of the exponential stability for sufficiently small initial conditions and the representation of feedback controls.
 In Section 6 numerical results obtained by a spectral collocation technique are presented.\\